 Nope.
 Visitors must have been fully immunized for 14 days or more before travel into Canada.

-Right now the government direction is that children who are currently ineligible to be vaccinated (i.e. under 12) may enter Canada with their parent or guardian and are exempt from quarantine.
-They will also be required to take a COVID test upon entry (day 1) and on day 8.
+Right now the government direction is that children who are currently ineligible to be vaccinated (i.e. under 5) may enter Canada with their parent or guardian and are exempt from quarantine.
+They may also be required to take a COVID test upon entry (day 1) and on day 8.
 They must also avoid group activities like day camps, group sports, etc. for 14 days after entry.

-I read Ontario is currently in Stage 3 of its reopening.
+I read Ontario is currently back in Stage 2 of its reopening.
 What's Stage 3?

-Stage 3 of Ontario's reopening means much of the province is business as usual: indoor dining, museums, movie theatres, attractions, and gyms are open with some capacity limits.
+Stage 2 means much of the province is enacting C'ovid prevention measures: indoor dining, museums, movie theatres, attractions, and gyms are closed until January 27th 2022.
 It's a good idea to call ahead to double-check opening hours before planning a visit to a business, though, as there are some exceptions.
 Be kind and understanding if the place you want to visit is keeping limited hours or has capacity limits.
 Everyone is doing their best.

 Do I need to wear a mask when I'm visiting Ontario?